leamas/lpf/README.md

 ## Getting started

 At this point, your lpf package is installed and ready to approve, build and install the msttcore-fonts package.
-Check the situation using lpf status:
+Check the situation using lpf state:

     $ lpf state
     msttcore-fonts                     approve-wait   2.2-1